avmjs/vapjs-contract-boilerplate/README.md

 ## About

-This is a highly configurable boilerplate for constructing complex Ethereum smart-contract systems.
+This is a highly configurable boilerplate for constructing complex Vapory smart-contract systems.

 All environment and account configuration is included within the `internals` directory.